awsdocs/aws-iot-docs/developerguide/thing-groups.md

 $ aws iot list-attached-policies --target "arn:aws:iot:us-west-2:123456789012:thinggroup/RedLights"
 ```

-The `--target` parameter can be a thing group ARN \(as above\), a certificate ARN, or an Amazon Cognito Identity\.
+The `--target` parameter can be a thing group ARN \(as above\), a certificate ARN, or an Amazon Cognito identity\.

-Add the optional `--recursive` parameter to include all policies attached to the group's parent groups as well\.
+Add the optional `--recursive` parameter to include all policies attached to the group's parent groups\.

 The ListAttachedPolicies command returns a list of policies: